franklin113/TD_Stage_Window/README.md

 ### Shortcuts

-Ctrl.1 - Toggle Selection of Cues/Outputs
+Ctrl.1 - Toggle Selection of Cues/Outputs.
+Can also be set in "Stage Settings/ Selectable Type".

-Hold option / alt while dragging snaps to increments assigned by the user. ( change setting in Stage Settings/ Translate Increment)
+Hold option / alt while dragging snaps to increments assigned by the user. ( change setting in "Stage Settings/ Translate Increment")

 Shift click for multiselection